How To Teach French To Mixed-Age Classes

 • For group activities, team older children with younger children – a mix of higher and lower ability – or perhaps younger children would feel more confident working within their own peer group.

 • Support a group or circulate around the room, during group tasks giving immediate feedback and encouragement and taking the opportunity to add extension tasks to the older children.
 Equally, a short 1:1 burst may encourage a less confident child to have a go!
-Some young children feel very exposed when making these new French sounds, especially in front of the class but once they are over the initial hurdle, they normally start to fly!
+Some young children feel very exposed when making these new sounds, especially in front of the class but once they are over the initial hurdle, they normally start to fly!

 • Assess the older pupils’ prior knowledge by asking targeted questions.
 The assessment section on the lesson plan provides useful criteria for the teacher to be able to identify which pupils are showing a secure understanding and who is working at greater depth.